Your checker color

 Features

-● Mode: Choose ‘Mix’, ‘Opening’, ‘Middle’, or ‘End’ to get simulations of the beginning, middle, or end of the game.
+● Mode: Choose 'Mix', 'Opening', 'Middle', or 'End' to get simulations of the beginning, middle, or end of the game for checker play.
+Choose 'Mix', 'Money Game', 'Match to 5', or 'Match to 11' to get varied match and score configurations for cube play.

 ● Game info: See the list of moves played during the simulation, as well as the resulting pip.
 The latter is not visible at all times to also train you in calculating the pip count.

-● Hints: The best moves according to GNU Backgammon's analysis.
-For each move, you will see in parentheses the ply level used for the analysis, followed by the equity loss compared to the best move.
+● Hints: For checker play, the best moves according to GNU Backgammon's analysis.
+For each move, you will see in parentheses the ply level used for the analysis, followed by the equity loss compared to the top move.
+For the cube, the analysis of the current simulation with the equity gains and losses for each decision.
+GNU Backgammon always displays hints from the point of view of the player concerned; if you choose the minimal or essential probability detail level, the take/pass values will be converted to show the hints from your position.

 ● Custom Position: manually enter a backgammon position, for example from a real game.
 This is an easy way to review your decisions after a game, understand what you could have played differently, and practice situations that cause you problems.

-● Settings: choose your checker color, board orientation, show/hide virtual keyboard, light or dark theme (compatible with all screens, including E-Ink), preferred language, and export/import your statistics.
+● Settings: choose your checker color, board orientation, show/hide virtual keyboard, probability detail level in hints, light or dark theme (compatible with all screens, including E-Ink), preferred language, and export/import your statistics.

 ● MBT uses the GNU Backgammon engine to provide simulations and analysis.